twbattaglia/conda-menu/README.md

 # Conda-menu
-An Electron based menubar app for creating and launching Conda virtual environments.
+An (unofficial) Electron based menubar app for creating and launching Conda virtual environments.
 [![Build Status](https://travis-ci.org/twbattaglia/conda-menu.svg?branch=master)](https://travis-ci.org/twbattaglia/conda-menu)

 Drag (.YML) files into Conda-menu to create a new environment.
 See http://conda.pydata.org/docs/using/envs.html#share-an-environment for more information about creating/modifying conda environments.